 In the example above, since she still has impaired capacity due to the injury, one could argue that regardless of economic circumstances, the employer is responsible for her loss so long as he fulfills the marketing obligation.

 Furthermore, can this bowling alley worker apply for unemployment if the workers compensation insurance company does not pay without a fight?
-The short answer is that she should apply for UNemployment benefits with the Virginia Employment Commission (“V.E.C.”).
+The short answer is that she should apply for unemployment benefits with the Virginia Employment Commission (“V.E.C.”).
 Both the V.E.C.
-AND the V.W.C. will require willingness to look for work, proof of looking for work, and consistent effort.
+AND the Virginia Workers’ Compensation Commission (VWC) will require willingness to look for work, proof of looking for work, and consistent effort.
 An injured worker furloughed is never on the same standing as those who were furloughed but otherwise able-bodied.
-She will need to market, but she will have additional proof requirements to show that the inability to find work during the furlough was due to her injury, not the Coronavirus.
-It is my understanding that the employer will not be entitled to a credit for the unemployment benefits.
+She will need to market, but she will have additional proof requirements to show that the inability to find work during the furlough was due to her injury, not the coronavirus.
+It is our understanding that the employer will not be entitled to a credit for the unemployment benefits.

 If you or someone you know or care for has been injured as the result of an accident on the job or while working off site, and there are questions about what laws apply, whether benefits can be received from workers compensation and/or unemployment, e-mail or call us at ABRAMS LANDAU, Ltd. (703-796-9555) at once.